Start Off with KPIs

 Once you are satisfied with the widgets, save your template for future use.
 To do this, simply click the “Save as Template” button right above your report in Megalytic.

-Give your report a name, a description (optional), save it, and you’re ready to access it whenever you build your next AdWords report.
+Give your report a name, a description (optional), save it, and you’re ready to access it whenever you build your next Google Ads report.

-After you select the template, the next step is to choose the AdWords account for generating the report.
-Megalytic will show you all the AdWords account you have connected.
+After you select the template, the next step is to choose the Google Ads account for generating the report.
+Megalytic will show you all the Google Ads accounts you have connected.
 Pick one, and the template will be populated with data from that account to create the report.

 Once you’ve created a report with a template, you can modify the date range, edit widgets, and includes notes as needed for your client.

-Building a template for your agency’s AdWords report will jumpstart reporting for all your AdWords clients.
+Building a template for your agency's Google Ads report will jumpstart reporting for all your Ads clients.
 The template you create provides a starting point for building individualized reports for each client by automating all the repetitive work.
 While you should not rely solely on the same template for every client, save time by creating a template with stats that you know you will need, and move forward to customize the report to communicate the most important information to each individual client.